 - Financial assets: financial resources are required for infrastructure investments, operation, maintenance and materials;

-- Information assets: good quality data and information are essential to develop, optimize and implement asset management plan.
+- Information assets: good quality data and information are essential to develop, optimize and implement the asset management plan.

 - Intangible assets: the organization’s reputation and image can have a significant impact on infrastructure investment, operating strategies and associated costs.